The Forktionary Angle

 Definition

-A pungent condiment made from ground mustard seeds, vinegar, and spices, ranging from mild and sweet to sharp and fiery, used in countless dishes.
+A pungent condiment made from ground mustard seeds, water, vinegar, and spices, offering a sharp, spicy kick to dishes.

 Wasabi